amandajduva/prof-readme-generator/README.md

 ## Credits

-While I wrote the code for this application, I received support from an askBCS Learning Assitant with debugging my code from using fs.writeFile to fs.writeFileSync.
+I recieved starter code for this application from this [GitHub repository](https://github.com/coding-boot-camp/potential-enigma.git).
+I received support from an askBCS Learning Assitant with debugging my code from using fs.writeFile to fs.writeFileSync.
 I also received support from a tutor, where she explained the expected functionality of the generator and answered questions that I had.

 ## License